joestubbs/coe379L-sp24/docs/unit04/hands_on_transformers.rst

     '.',
     '[SEP]']

-We see that in addition to handling the words and punctuation two "special" tokens were inserted: the ``[CLS]`` and ``[SEP]`` tokens.
+We see that in addition to handling the words and punctuation, two "special" tokens were inserted: the ``[CLS]`` and ``[SEP]`` tokens.
 If we look at the `Training Procedure <https://huggingface.co/google-bert/bert-base-uncased#training-procedure>`_ section on the model card, we see that the model was trained in part on the following task: